Aaron98990/ways-of-the-game/misconduct.md

 - This is the last play of the game / The game is over when the ball is cleared.
 (Don't tie yourself.
 Prefer to say less than a minute.)
 - In the pre-game and during the game: Do not tell players how you are going to call the game and what you are going to call and not call.
 Just do it.
 - I want no one to get hurt (it'll be used against you when you don't give a decision)
-- Your age (Only will be used against you)
+- Your age or soccer, refereeing, or competition years of experience (Only will be used against you even if its a high number)
 - "Calm down" or "relax" (better to use the arm gesture)
 - "are you okay" to an injured player (they'll say no) - time or trainer is all
 - "That could of been a YC, RC, foul" (either give the decision or don't - saying this does not help although you are genuinely trying to diffuse the situation)